 - 12.1 Marks are entered into the University Management Information System as a percentage.
 The various data cells required for each module will have been specified in accordance with the module descriptor, including the weightings of assessment components and elements, and the calculation of the aggregate module mark will be performed automatically.
 The automatic calculation will produce a rounded aggregate mark for the module, based on the following rules: aggregate mark >=xx.5 round up; aggregate mark < xx.5 round down. - 12.2 The module marks calculated by the University Management Information System will be used in the calculation of overall credit-weighted averages for the determination of: honours classification; distinction and merit; and, compensation.
 The rules regarding rounding are those that apply in 12.1. - 12.3 The mark to be recorded at second and subsequent diets shall be the actual mark achieved by the student.
 The actual mark obtained at resit should be used in calculations to determine the candidate's eligibility to benefit from Compensation.
-In all other calculations, normally for the purpose of Honours Classification, the mark obtained at any resit should be regarded as 40%. - 12.4 Progression and Award Boards will have access to records which indicate whether the candidates: - have previously entered a module or final stage assessment and with what result(s)
+Where the mark must be used for the

-- (including compensation); - have repeated any level of the programme.
+- purposes of Honours Classification, the mark obtained at any resit should be regarded as the standard undergraduate pass mark 40%. - 12.4 Progression and Award Boards will have access to records which indicate whether the candidates: - have previously entered a module or final stage assessment and with what result(s) (including compensation); - in the case of undergraduate programmes, have repeated any level of the programme.